Geonovum/ogc-api-features-guideline/Examples.md

 ***bulk download***

-Link to bulkdownload of dataset: passed at /collections/AddressesNL and at /collections level
+Link to bulk download of dataset: passed at /collections/AddressesNL and at /collections level.

 See also https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections?f=json and
 https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json